 API: Microsoft Graph API, Power BI API, Google API, and Google Reseller API

-Pipeline Connection creation methods
+Connection creation methods

 -